hunterjackson/docs/source/cassandra-sink.rst

 in the target table.
 For example, map a field called "qty"  in a topic to a column called "quantity" in the target table.

-All fields can be selected by using "*" in the field part of ``connect.cassandra.sink.kcql``.
+All fields can be selected by using "*" in the field part of ``connect.cassandra.export.route.query``.

 Leaving the column name empty means trying to map to a column in the target table with the same name as the field in the source topic.